sheilaanguiano/notes/udemy/react-the-complete-guide2025.md

 In vanilla JS this is how you'd listen to an event `document.querySelector('button').addEventListener('click', () => {});` but in React we don't use imperative code.
 In react you add event listeners to elements by adding a special attribute, a special prop, because in the end those built-in elements are also just components that are already provided and understood by React.
 There is a long list of `on` events.

+Now the value for this onClick prop or actually for any event prop is a function, because you should point to the function that should be executed when that event ocurrs

 ```javascript
 export default function TabButton({ children }) {
   function handleClick() {